 Researchers believe other factors that are contributing to the dementia crisis include:

-- Mycotoxin producing cyanobacteria in the water supply, which end up in fish.
+- Toxin producing cyanobacteria in the water supply, which end up in fish.

 - Mercury and methyl mercury, which can be found in the water supply.

 - Naturally low levels of selenium in the soil, and persistent selenium deficiencies.

 Finns consume 72 pounds of fish per year on average.
 This increases their intake of mycotoxins and heavy metals.
 Other countries in the Nordic region with similar ecosystems are known to experience higher rates of dementia as well, and this is thought to be a possible reason as to why.

 Finland is also known to have a low concentration of selenium in the soil.
 Selenium is a vital nutrient needed for brain function.
 It also fights free radicals that can cause oxidative stress.
 Selenium helps produce glutathione peroxidase, an protective enzyme that helps guard neurons from damage.
 A deficiency in selenium could inhibit the body’s ability to detox properly and increase oxidative stress on the brain.

 Research on Finland shines a light on a very complicated condition.
 Mycotoxins are turning out to be a major suspect of dementia development, which isn’t known by most people at this point in time.
 It’s not mainstream knowledge that Alzheimer’s can start as early as your 20’s, or that it can be due to exposure to harmful mold.